Cleavage stimulation factor

-Cleavage stimulatory factor or cleavage stimulation factor (CstF or CStF) is a heterotrimeric protein, made up of the proteins CSTF1 (55kDa), CSTF2 (64kDa) and CSTF3 (77kDa), totalling about 200 kDa.
-It is involved in the cleavage of the 3' signaling region from a newly synthesized pre-messenger RNA (mRNA) molecule.
-CstF is recruited by cleavage and polyadenylation specificity factor (CPSF) and assembles into a protein complex on the 3' end to promote the synthesis of a functional polyadenine tail, which results in a mature mRNA molecule ready to be exported from the cell nucleus to the cytosol for translation.
+Cleavage stimulatory factor or cleavage stimulation factor (CstF or CStF) is a heterotrimeric protein involved in the cleavage of the 3' signaling region from a newly synthesized pre-messenger RNA (mRNA) molecule.
+It recognizes U/GU‑rich elements (GREs) downstream of pre‑mRNA cleavage sites and promotes endonucleolytic cleavage and subsequent polyadenylation (poly(A)) of eukaryotic pre‑mRNAs.

+CstF is recruited by cleavage and polyadenylation specificity factor (CPSF) and assembles into a protein complex on the 3' end to promote the synthesis of a functional polyadenine tail (poly(A) tail), which results in a mature mRNA molecule ready to be exported from the cell nucleus to the cytosol for translation.

+CstF is made up of the proteins CSTF1, CSTF2 and CSTF3, totaling about 200 kDa.
+CSTF2 is the primary RNA-binding subunit that recognizes GREs downstream of the cleavage site.

 The amount of CstF in a cell is dependent on the phase of the cell cycle, increasing significantly during the transition from G0 phase to S phase in mouse fibroblast and human splenic B cells.